robenkleene/development-references/hg.md

 - `hg revert --all`: Revert all files
 - `hg purge --files`: Delete all untracked files (marked by `?`)
 - `hg checkout . --clean`: Checkout all changed files
+- `hg revert -r <rev> filename`: Checkout version of a file from a different branch

 ## Squashing